 - 1 to 2 garlic cloves, minced

 - 1 celery stick finely chopped

 - ½ cup chopped fresh cilantro (mint or parsley would work as well)

-- 1 to 2 tbsp fresh lemon juice
+- 1 to 2 tablespoon fresh lemon juice

-- 3 tbsp Extra virgin olive oil (I used Early Harvest Greek extra virgin olive oil)
+- 3 tablespoon Extra virgin olive oil (I used Early Harvest Greek extra virgin olive oil)

 - Bring a large pot of salted water to a boil.
 Add carrots and cook for about 20 minutes until nice and tender.
 Drain.

 - Transfer the cooked carrots immediately to a large mixing bowl.
 And while nice and warm, season with a dash kosher salt, and the spices (harissa spice, cumin, coriander and paprika.)
 Add minced garlic, celery, cilantro, lemon juice and extra virgin olive oil.

 - If you like, add a sprinkle of toasted sesame seeds.
 Give the carrot salad a good toss to combine.
 Set the carrot salad aside for a bit before serving (it's best served at room temperature.)